jdittrich/userNeedResearchBook/text/dataGathering.md

 > that field and we'd like to learn from you.
 This is not some kind of
 > test – when I ask questions, there are no wrong answers.

-Although you may have described the timeframe and the method already when recruiting the participant, tell again what you are going to do:
+Although you may have described the time frame and the method already when recruiting the participant, tell again what you are going to do:

 > We will have a conversation about your work and I'll be asking some questions.
 In addition, I’m interested in watching you when you do your work.
 The whole process will take about an hour.